jacen92/pi-gen/README.md

 working directory or a file specified with `CONFIG_FILE`.
 This bash shell fragment is intended to set needed environment variables.
 In order to create your own config just copy the config file (use as a template).

-The following environment variables are supported:
+The following environment variables for build.sh or buid-docker.sh are supported:

  * `CONFIG_FILE` (Default: config)